Our Action Plan

 4 Criminalize reprisals against women who report sexual misconduct.

-Currently, EEOC protections in the United States do not cover women-led businesses that are acting in a supplier or contract capacity with larger organizations.
+Currently, EEOC protections in the United States do not cover women-led businesses that are acting in a supplier or contractor capacity with larger organizations.
 We call this the Garrison Keillor loophole.

-This also means that women who are considered under U.S. Title VII Civil Rights laws to be a “protected” class insofar as employment discrimination based on sex is concerned are really an unprotected class as far as the U.S. government is concerned.
+This also means that women who are considered under Title VII of the U.S. Civil Rights Act of 1964 to be a “protected” class insofar as employment discrimination based on sex is concerned are really an unprotected class as far as the U.S. government is concerned.

 If you are a journalist following these stories, a victim of sexual misconduct in the workplace, or a business leader interested in giving its casualties a second chance at rebuilding their careers and lives, we’d like to hear from you.